 Perusing reports can seem about as much fun as a root canal, but it's worth it when you find nuggets of information essential to your research.
 This lesson will introduce you to numerous valuable reports, including census reports, public company reports and a multitude of government reports.
 You'll learn how to separate the wheat from the chaff, winnowing out the pertinent information, and how to assess a report not only for its content but also for the reliability of its source.
 As a bonus, you'll be given some guidelines for turning statistics into prose.

 In this lesson, you'll learn how to incorporate history into your writing, whether it's fiction or nonfiction.
 You'll discover what you've probably suspected all along: the truth of history is often shaped by the perspective of the historian.
 This lesson will teach you how to evaluate different perspectives, how to spot "rewritten history," and how to zero in on fact versus mythology.

-Today’s lesson will introduce you to the numerous public records that are waiting to reveal information about persons, places, and things.
+This lesson will introduce you to the numerous public records that are waiting to reveal information about persons, places, and things.
 Real estate records, birth, marriage and death records, civil and criminal trial records, bankruptcy filings, construction records, and political campaign information are but a few of the many records available to the public.
-By the end of this lesson, you’ll know what’s out there and how to get to it.
+By the end of the lesson, you'll know what's out there and how to get to it.

 Some researchers can't resist the lure of using information that has never before existed.
 This lesson discusses the value of collecting your own data by way of surveys, studies, interviews, polls, and questionnaires.
 You'll learn how to effectively create these instruments of data-gathering, and you'll learn the difference between valid statistical sampling versus informal, nonscientific results, and when the use of each is appropriate.